 In our first eight years of trading, we have continued to expand the services we offer.
 We now provide a range of school improvement services, a college ‘critical friend’ service, training and development, including open courses, bespoke in-house inset, and conferences, coaching and mentoring, and copy-writing and editing services.
 We offer education advice to schools, colleges, local authorities, multi-academy trusts and charities.

 If you’d like to speak to us about any of the services we offer, please visit our contact page.

 About Matt Bromley

-Matt writes for various newspapers and magazines including TES, SecEd, Headteacher Update, SEN Leader, School Business Manager Magazine, Children & Young People Now, Attendance Matters Magazine, and School Inspection+Improvement Magazine.
+Matt writes for various newspapers and magazines including SecEd, Headteacher Update, SEN Leader, TES, School Business Manager Magazine, Children & Young People Now, Attendance Matters Magazine, and School Inspection+Improvement Magazine.
 He sits on SecEd’s editorial board and co-hosts their podcast, as well as writes most of their monthly pull-out best practice supplements.

-He is the author of numerous best-selling books for teachers including ‘How to Become a School Leader’, ‘The IQ Myth’, ‘The Art of Public Speaking’, ‘Teach’, ‘Teach 2’, ‘Making Key Stage 3 Count’, ‘The New Teacher Survival Kit’, ‘How to Lead’ and ‘How to Learn’.
-His latest book is ‘School & College Curriculum Design’.
+He is the author of numerous best-selling books for teachers including ‘How to Become a School Leader’, ‘The IQ Myth’, ‘The Art of Public Speaking’, ‘Teach’ and ‘Teach 2’, ‘Making Key Stage 3 Count’, ‘The New Teacher Survival Kit’, and ‘How to Lead’.
+His latest books are part of a trilogy entitled ‘School & College Curriculum Design’.